-The Working Repository pane groups savepoints by machine name_and can be filtered by machine type or to match search results.
+The Working Repository pane groups savepoints by machine name and can be filtered by machine type or to match search results.

-Machine type: Toggles the display of savepoints based on machine type.
+Search machine names Search: Free-form search that filters displayed machine names based on characters entered into the search form.
+62 1 28 1 Machine type: Toggles the display of savepoints based on machine type.
 Machine types can be selected in any combination.
-Options are:

-- VMware

-- Hyper-V

-- vCloud

-- Physical

-Search: Free-form search that filters displayed machine names based on characters entered into the search form.

-Collapse/Expand: Expand or collapse all machine entries to view or hide savepoints.
+Options are: VMware • Hyper-V vCloud Physical Ŧ Expand All: Expand all machine entries to view savepoints.
+E CollapseAll: Collapse all machine entries to hide savepoints.